 Imagine what you can do with what we can do!

-Brian Henson is Chairman of The Jim Henson Company and an award-winning director, producer, and writer for film and television.
+Brian Henson is Chairman of the Board of The Jim Henson Company and an award-winning director, producer, and writer for film and television.
 He is also a technological innovator and skilled puppeteer.

-Brian regularly joined his father Jim Henson on set when he was a child and by the time he was 17, he was working on projects like the marionettes in the complicated bicycle scene in The Great Muppet Caper, Brian became indispensable on the sets of his father’s productions.
-In May of 1983, Brian joined his dad on production of the The Muppets Take Manhattan.
+In his early years, Brian regularly joined his father Jim Henson on set when he was a child.
+By the time he was 17, he was working on projects like the marionettes in the complicated bicycle scene in The Great Muppet Caper.
+Brian quickly became indispensable on the sets of his father’s productions.
+In May of 1983, Brian joined his dad on the production of The Muppets Take Manhattan.
 He was assigned to Faz Fazakas, often referred to as an electro-mechanical wizard, to help with special effects.
-Some of these involved radio controlled puppets and other animatronic techniques.
+Some of these involved radio-controlled puppets and other animatronic techniques.
 He was also a performer, working the marionette rig for Scooter’s bicycle ride.
 Talented in both areas and interested in the work of his father’s Creature Shop, Brian kept an eye out for other opportunities in fantasy film work.
 In 1984, he moved to London to work on Return to Oz.
-The film was not a Henson production, and allowed Brian to assemble his own team of animatronic performers that worked with him on several projects, including Jim Henson’s fantasy classic Labyrinth.
-Brian served as puppet captain for the film while also performing the character Hoggle with Shari Weiser.
+The film was not a Henson production, and allowed Brian to assemble his own team of animatronic performers that would go on to work with him on several projects, including Jim Henson’s fantasy classic Labyrinth.
+Brian served as puppet captain for the film while also performing the character Hoggle.
 Brian’s work both inside and outside the company during the 1980s allowed him to establish relationships on both the technical and performing sides of the business, giving him a strong foundation for his leadership role in the following decade.

 Following the death of his father in 1990, Brian moved back to America to become the CEO of The Jim Henson Company.
-In 2009, he became Chairman of the company and his sister Lisa Henson became sole CEO.
+In 2009, he became Chairman of the Board for the Company, and his sister Lisa Henson became sole CEO.

 Peter Brooke is the Creative Supervisor for Jim Henson’s Creature Shop and is responsible for the conception, design and sculpt of each character and creature brought to life at the Shop’s Los Angeles location.
 His work can be seen in such films as Where the Wild Things Are, The Producers, Cats & Dogs, Dr. Dolittle and The Flintstones.
 Brooke has also worked on many of The Jim Henson Company’s television projects, most recently Fraggle Rock: Back to the Rock on Apple TV+ and the Emmy®-winning Netflix original series The Dark Crystal: Age of Resistance as well as The Storyteller and Dinosaurs.
 Brooke works closely with the creative team of each film and television project to guarantee that their vision is realized in the characters he creates.
 He also liaises with the Shop’s builders and supervises characters on set to ensure that the original concept and design style is maintained throughout the build and performance.